 EQIP applications are accepted on a continuous basis, however, NRCS establishes application "cut-off" or submission deadline dates for evaluation, ranking and approval of eligible applications.
 EQIP is open to all eligible agricultural producers and submitted applications may be considered or evaluated in multiple funding pool opportunities.

 Each district conservationist working with a local work group has established local resource concerns, practices, and an application ranking process to prioritize applications for funding.
 Applications for EQIP are accepted on a continuous basis.
 However, each locality has a cutoff date for ranking applications, the first of which is Oct.
-16, 2015.
-A second statewide cutoff date to rank additional new applications has been established for March 18, 2016.
+21, 2016 for fiscal year 2017 applications.
+A second statewide cutoff date to rank additional new 2017 applications has been established for March 17, 2017.
 NRCS may establish local, minimum ranking cutoff levels for funding selection.
 Use the "Link to County EQIP Information" for details on the county EQIP information.